rwx-777/WPA2-FritzBox-Pswd-Wordlist-Generator/README.md

 Usage:
 $ ./WordlistGenerator.perl > All16Nums-Wordlist.txt

+To Do:
+- FritzBox never have Passwords with three same Numbers after each other so we could reduce this

 Please feel free to help improve and lets try to get these Wordlists together.

 Enjoy,